osscameroon/js-generator/README.md

     }
 ```

-This is Js ouput we get after translating from the console :
+Js ouput we get after translating from the console :

 ```javascript
 let h1 = document.createElement("h1");